iit-cs425/classproject/README.md

     ```
     sudo apt-get install nodejs git gawk gcc-6 mysql-server mysql-client
     ```
+    On your own computer, you'll need to install Git, MariaDB, and Node.js.
+Node is very easy to install, but MariaDB will need some extra configuration.
+I edited my `my.ini` configuration to remove the `skip-networking` line, added a `cs425` user, and ran `GRANT ALL PRIVILEGES ON \`cs425\`.* TO 'cs425'@'localhost';`.

  2. Download the project from GitHub:
     ```
     git clone https://github.com/iit-cs425/classproject.git